taccanino/ts-evolve/README.md

 With `createFunctional` you will instead obtain the direct reference to the execute function, so to execute it you just call it `await executable(...)`.

 The result of the execution is always a `Promise` that resolves to a `Result` object like `{ ok: true, result: ... } | { ok: false, error: ... }`.

+When inside the executable function you must use the provided function `raise` to throw errors in a typesafe way.
+Similarly you can use the provided function `get` to extract the injected dependencies in a typesafe way.